 Being and Becoming a Zen Artist

 Born in Brooklyn, and raised in Allentown, Pennsylvania, I have been an artist ever since I can remember.
 My mother was an artist, and I was blessed with a very creative and artistic childhood.
 Among my earliest memories I recall sitting behind my mother as she painted, I was drawing, copying her.
 This was a routine.
 Together we also wallpapered our walls by creating collages on our walls.
-My mother was also a dressmaker, so I remember women coming to be fitted for clothes.
-Even then, I loved the beauty of the human form.
-Later my mother taught me everything she learned in her art classes in college, and we drew and painted together, everywhere.
+Later my mother taught me techniques she learned in her art classes in college, and we drew and painted together, everywhere.

 When I went to college at 16, I thought I would major in art, Spanish or math.
 However, ultimately I graduated with a BA in linguistics and an MS in mathematics.
 After exploring the three options, for one semester I was an art major at Rutgers in New Jersey.
 I fell in love with oil painting from the moment I picked up a paintbrush in my first painting class.
 Previously I had only done a few watercolors and acrylics in high school or on my own.
-In fact, I so fell in love with painting, I immediately dropped out of school to become a painter-- I felt that my artwork outside of school was better than what I did in school.
-I created 50 paintings that year and was also involved in creating a co-op gallery in Philadelphia, Vox Populi, which still exists today thirty years later.
-However, while my art career was off to a great start, after a year, I returned to school to finish my degree, in Linguistics from Temple University in Philadelphia, determined to keep my art career and any other work I might need do, separate.
-Afterward, I moved to Las Vegas, where I got a MS degree in Mathematics, all the while continuing to paint and create while also raising children.
+In fact, I so fell in love with painting that I dropped out of school to become a painter-- I felt that taking art classes stifled my creativity.
+This was a very good thing for me, I created 50 paintings that year and was also involved in creating a co-op gallery in Philadelphia, Vox Populi, which still exists today thirty years later.
+However, while my art career was off to a great start, after a year, I returned to school to finish my degree, in linguistics at Temple University in Philadelphia.
+I still felt that studying art in school was not good for my artistic expression.
+Afterward, I moved to Las Vegas, where I got a MS degree in mathematics and began teaching math and continuing to paint and create while also raising children.

 In my early twenties I discovered Zen Buddhism and with it I found that my approach to art was itself Zen.
 I had all of my life been doing Zen art.
 To do Zen art is to just paint, like just being, and to become one with the object being painted so there is no more object and no more subject— egoless creation.
 Zen art is a form of meditation.
 A few years after discovering Zen Buddhism and becoming Buddhist, I became a Zen priest.
 While I have, since then, taught Buddhism and meditation, the focus of my Zen and my priesthood is to spread the Zen Buddhist message through my artwork itself.